rkettering/a_star_js/README.md

-# a_star_js
-A collection of various pathfinding algorithms written in JS.
+A collection of various classical pathfinding algorithms written in JS.
 Includes A* (finally justifying the repo's namesake, after a several month delay), and also includes depth-first search and breadth-first search.

 These are just plain vanilla-js files, with es6-leanings (they use stuff that only works chromium/firefox at the time of writing, though that will likely be universally supported in the near future).
 They import lodash, jquery, and also do some canvas drawing to create a nice visual graph of the mazes being solved and of the nodes touched by the algorithm.